leptr/panvasjs/README.md

 - **LOG2E** - base 2 logarithm of e
 - **LOG10E** - base 10 logarithm of e
 - **frameCount** - contains the number of frames that have passed since the loop started running
+- **frameRate** - contains the current number of frames per second

 ## Functions

+- `setup()` - main function when the documents has been fully loaded
+- `update()` - main function called 60 times per second by default; can be changed using the framerate function
+- `preload()` - runs before anything else; useful for preloading images
+- `noCanvas()` - creates a project without a canvas that still uses the update and setup functions
 - `framerate(newFramerate)` - changes the framerate to the new one
 - `map(num, a, b, c, d)` - takes a number that is in range from a to b numbers and maps it to the range from c to d
 - `random(num1, num2)` - returns a random number in the range of num1 to num2; if num2 is null, it returns a random number from 0 to num1; if both num1 and num2 are null, it returns a random number from 0 to 1; if an array is passed to the random function, it will return a random element from that array